 An AI-powered relevance platform can lead you to value where you didn’t think to look before.
 For one thing, the platform listens to and analyzes what customers are telling you each time they perform a search, call in, or otherwise interact.
 This data can reveal novel questions that suggest the need for a product improvement or new feature.

 Maybe there’s a bottleneck along the customer journey you never saw before.

 Beyond finding product improvements and process in efficiencies, the new value streams come in the form of optimized customer loyalty.
-That is, reliably predicting points in the customer journey where a value-add — the personalized “right” answer or product recommendation, for example — will convert a renewal or cross sell.
+That is, reliably predicting points in the customer journey where a value-add — the personalized “right” answer or financial wellbeing recommendation, for example — will keep a customer or enable share of wallet growth.